Acribbs/tRNAnalysis/README.md

 ### Conda installation

 The preferred method for installing tRNAnalysis is through [Conda](https://conda.io).
+However, at the moment we are experiencing issues with a broken dependancy so I would suggest either installation using pip and manually install dependancies (although there are a lot) or more easily, use the linux environment in the **Conda environment** section.

 To install trnanalysis using conda::